sbt/sbt/src/sphinx/Howto/runningcommands.rst

 This is useful for specifying multiple commands where a single command string is accepted.
 For example, the syntax for triggered execution is `~ <command>`.
 To have more than one command run for each triggering, use semicolons.
-For example, the following runs `clean` and then `compile` each time a source file changes:
+For example, the following runs :key:`clean` and then :key:`compile` each time a source file changes:

 .. code-block:: console